Want to replace Quicken? We’ve got you covered.

 Now?
 Not so much.

-If you’re looking for a new program to manage your money, you’re in the right place.
+So, if you’re looking for a new program to manage your money, you’re in the right place.
 Check out our list of the top 10 Quicken alternatives below.

 Table of Contents